Gladiator (Kallark): Powers and abilities

 Gladiator possesses a number of superhuman capabilities as a result of his unique alien physiology including superhuman strength (capable of shattering a planet, ripping apart a black hole, and holding off the Destroyer armor), superhuman speed, stamina and durability (capable of withstanding the heat emitted from the Phoenix Force, a blast comparable to the full power of Odin, direct attacks from Thor and Mjolnir, point blank planetary explosions, and an explosion equivalent to a supernova), reflexes, microscopic and telescopic vision, X-ray vision, heat vision (stated as "hotter than a star"); super-breath, "frost breath", super-hearing (capable of hearing sounds from light years away in space), a regenerative healing factor, psionic resistance (capable of withstanding mental attacks from telepaths to a certain degree), and warp speed flight (measured as "a hundred times the speed of light", and shown moving across galaxies before Heimdall could blink).
 Gladiator's abilities increase and decrease in accordance with his level of confidence and he is vulnerable to a certain form of rare radiation.
 Gladiator also has advanced longevity, having survived for centuries with very little aging.

-Other versions

-Marvel Zombies 2

-In the alternate universe title Marvel Zombies 2, Gladiator appears with other extraterrestrial beings "recruited" by the Galacti (the original infected heroes empowered by devouring Galactus).
-He is killed while trying to eat the humans under the protection of the Black Panther and Forge.

-Last Planet Standing

-In the alternate universe title Last Planet Standing, Gladiator appears with the Imperial Guard but fails to stop Dominas the Wavemaster and Galactus from destroying the Shi'ar homeworld.

-Star Trek/X-Men

-In the Star Trek/X-Men crossover, Gladiator battles the USS Enterprise.